HeronKyaw/Admin-Dashboard/README.md

-#Admin Dashboard

-Admin Dashboard with UI only.
+# Admin Dashboard (UI)
-Mainly used HTML and Bootstrap, and very tiny amount of CSS.
+Overview
+- A small project for responsive Admin dashboard (UI).
+Created only with the components of Bootstrap5.

+Technology
+- HTML5
+- CSS3
+- Bootstrap5